ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 This document defines "high-bitrate streaming media" as follows:

-- "High-bitrate" means bitrates as least as high as the ones given in {{bvr}} for common codecs at low resolution values.
+- "High-bitrate" is a context-sensitive term broadly intended to capture rates that can be sustained over some but not all of the target audience's network connections.
+A snapshot of values commonly qualifying as high-bitrate on today's internet is given by the higher-value entries in {{bvr}}.
 - "Streaming" means the continuous transmission of media segments from a server to a client and its simultaneous consumption by the client.
    - The term "simultaneous" is critical, as media segment transmission is not considered "streaming" if one downloads a media file and plays it after the download is completed.
 Instead, this would be called "download and play".
    - This has two implications.
 First, the sending rate for media segments must match the client's consumption rate (whether loosely or tightly) to provide uninterrupted playback.
 That is, the client must not run out of media segments (buffer underrun), and must not accept more media segments than it can buffer before playback (buffer overrun).